webplatform/docs/svg/tutorials/smarter_svg_overview/index.md

 ==Blinking and glancing==

-The only remaining problem is that the graphic doesn't ''do'' anything.
+The only remaining problem is that the graphic doesn't actually ''do'' anything.
 We want to make the eyes to ''move''.

 In a few marginal cases, you can use CSS techniques to animate numeric